balart40/pointer-of-pointers-obsidian/DigitalLibrary/Books/The-Psychology-of-Money.md

 Imagining a goal is easy and fun.
 Imagining a goal in the context of the realistic life stresses that grow with competitive pursuits is something entirely different.

 Sunk costs - anchoring decisions to past efforts that can't be refunded.
+## Chapter 15 Nothing's Free

+"Every job looks easy when you're not the one doing it" - Jeff Immelt

+Like everything else worthwhile, successful investing demands a price.
+But is currency is not dollars and cents.
+It's volatility, fear, doubt uncertainty, and regret - all of which are easy to overlook, until we are dealing with them in real time.